sealj553/VexV5Doom/README.md

 * Prepare the microSD card

-The microSD card needs to be formatted as fat32. copy the `usd` folder to the microSD card
+The microSD card needs to be formatted as fat32.
+Then copy the `usd` folder (which contains the WAD file) to the microSD card
 * Insert the microSD card and start the game

 ## Features